Your basket is empty.

 Synonyms: Abies mariesii var. kawakamii Hayata

-Common names: Formosan fir, Taiwan fir, Kawakami fir, Taiwan lengshan (Chinese)
+Common names: Taiwan fir, Kawakami fir, Formosan fir (English), Taiwan lengshan (Chinese)

-Tree to 20(-25) m tall, with trunk to 1 m in diameter.
+Tree to 20(-35) m tall, with trunk to 1 m in diameter.
 Bark pale gray, soon becoming scaly and later darkening and becoming furrowed.
 Branchlets densely hairy, grooved between the leaf bases.
 Buds 4-5 mm long, very resinous.
 Needles arranged densely to the sides and above the twigs, where shorter, (0.5-)1-2(-3) cm long, glossy bright deep green above, the tips rounded or slightly notched.
+Individual needles flat or slightly plump in cross section and with a resin canal on either side touching the lower epidermis near the edges, with a few lines of stomates above and with 8-12 lines of stomates in each white stomatal band beneath.
 Pollen cones 9-13 mm long, greenish yellow.
 Seed cones oblong, 5-7.5(-9) cm long, 3-4.5 cm across, reddish purple when young, maturing purplish brown.
+Bracts half to two-thirds as long as the fuzzy seed scales and hidden by them.
+Persistent cone axis conical or swelling slightly below the middle.
 Seed body (6-)7-9 mm long, the wing about as long.
+Cotyledons four or five.

 Red List Category & Criteria: Near Threatened